310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 <th>(……)</th>

-<th>(… What am I even doing…?
+<th>(…What am I even doing…?
 No one asked me to do this, yet I’m acting like a detective just because I’m a little curious.)</th>

 <th>(Mikejima-san even warned me to not get involved—to not dig any deeper into this…)</th>